Adelic line bundles on quasi-projective varieties: Definitions over more general bases

-An object of $\wh\Picc (\CU/\OB)$ is called an \emph{adelic line bundle} (or a \emph{compactified line bundle}) over $\CU$.
+An object of $\wh\Picc (\CU/\OB)$ is called an \emph{adelic line bundle} (or a \emph{compactified line bundle}) on $\CU$.
 Define $\wh\Pic (\CU/\OB)$ to be the \emph{group} of isomorphism classes of objects of $\wh\Picc (\CU/\OB)$.
 As before, there is a canonical isomorphism